justin-eckenweber/EC-TableUI/README.md

 - [X] Better level system (Enchantmenttable with bookshelfs)
 - [ ] Level System with lapis support
 - [ ] More vanilla-like

+# Additional Information
+EC-TableUI only works with PocketMine-MP.
+There is no support for any forks.